Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Adjust firewall rules
 ---------------------

 Depending on what kind of installation you did, the Setup wizard may have already walked you through adding firewall rules to allow your analyst IP address(es).
-If you need to make other adjustments to firewall rules, you can do so by going to :ref:`administration` --> Configuration --> firewall.
+If you need to make other adjustments to firewall rules, you can do so by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png